mattbrictson/gem/README.md

 This template is based on `bundle gem` with some notable improvements:

-- Circle CI configuration
+- Github actions for running tests and linting
-- Minitest, with minitest-reporters for nicely formatted test output
+- RSpec
-- Rubocop with a good set of configuration
+- StandardRb
 - [release-drafter](https://github.com/apps/release-drafter) GitHub Action for automating release notes
 - A `rake bump` task to keep your Ruby and Bundler dependencies up to date
 - A nice README with badges ready to go (see below)